mozilla/fathom-fox/README.md

 Load a page, right-click the element you want to label, and choose Inspect Element, which will open Firefox's developer tools.
 Switch to the Fathom tab, and enter the label for the inspected element.

-You can apply as many labels as you want to various page elements, though there is a limit of one label per element at the moment.
+You can use as many distinct labels as you want, though there is a limit of one label per element at the moment.
 Finally, click Save Page to pull down a frozen version of the page.
 That sample is then ready to be used with the Trainer.

 ## Vectorizer